stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Even if you only place two people into a client delivering on a niche part of their operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.

-Not only will you achieve recurring revenue and a closer relationship with each client, you should then win more non-competitive consulting work and new operations/BPM deals.
+Not only will you achieve recurring revenue and a closer relationship with each client, you should then win more non-competitive consulting work and additional operations/BPM deals.